kmcd14/pands-project2021/README.md

 <u><b>Numpy</b></u> is a Python library used for working with arrays.
 It produces a narray object.
 Numpy arrays are faster and more efficient than using python lists.
 It does this by storing arrays in one place in memory, so they can be accessed and manipulated quickly http://www.numpy.org/

 <u><b>Pandas</b></u> is a data manipulation tool built on Numpy.
 It’s key structure is the dataframe.
-You can think of a dataframe as a spreadsheet or table but, dataframes as are more efficient and powerful and are an integral part of Python and Numpy [ref].
+You can think of a dataframe as a spreadsheet or table but, dataframes as are more efficient and powerful and are an integral part of Python and Numpy.
 Pandas will allow us to select specific rows and columns within the dataframe. https://pandas.pydata.org/

 <u><b>Mathplotlib</b></u> is a python library used to create plots, graphs, charts etc. https://matplotlib.org/